Conditional writes shipped

 encryption objectoptional

-Only available as part of our enterprise offerings.
-Contact us.
+Only available as part of our scale and enterprise plans.

 Setting a Customer Managed Encryption Key (CMEK) will encrypt all data in a namespace using a secret coming from your cloud KMS.
 Once set, all subsequent writes to this namespace will be encrypted, but data written prior to this upsert will be unaffected.